Best Signal Mirrors for Rescue and Survival

 What is a Signal Mirror?

-A signal mirror is a reflective device that uses the sun or other light source to send a light signal to a second party.
+A signal mirror is a reflective device that uses the sun or another light source to send a light signal to a second party.

-Signal mirrors have several applications with their ability to send silent signals long distances without any electronics or moving parts.
+Signal mirrors have several applications, including the ability to send silent signals long distances without any electronics or moving parts.
 The two most popular applications are:

 • Military Operations